 Once we receive a report of suspected malpractice, we will assess whether to:

-If we require your centre to investigate, we will notify your head of centre and provide them with any relevant evidence we may have.
+If we require your centre to gather evidence, we will notify your head of centre and provide them with any relevant evidence we may have.

-The head of centre should then carry out an investigation and provide a response to us using the following form:
+The head of centre should then gather evidence and provide a response to us using the following form:

-If we decide to carry out the investigation ourselves, we will contact the head of centre to notify them of the suspected malpractice and to discuss how the investigation will proceed.
+If we decide to carry out the investigation, we will contact the head of centre to notify them of the suspected malpractice and to discuss how the investigation will proceed.

 If the report of malpractice is: